WrestleMania 34: World championship matches

 After Brock Lesnar won the Universal Championship at WrestleMania 33, he seldom defended the title, which was often criticized, especially by Roman Reigns.
-As the 2018 men's Royal Rumble winner chose SmackDown's world championship, Lesnar's WrestleMania 34 opponent was determined through the Elimination Chamber match, which was won by Reigns.
-The two had also previously fought at WrestleMania 31 in March 2015 over Lesnar's WWE World Heavyweight Championship (now WWE Championship), but without a decisive winner as Seth Rollins cashed in his Money in the Bank contract and pinned Reigns.
+As the 2018 men's Royal Rumble winner chose SmackDown's world championship, Lesnar's WrestleMania 34 opponent was determined through the Elimination Chamber match at the namesake event, which was won by Reigns.
+The two had also previously fought at WrestleMania 31 in March 2015 over Lesnar's WWE World Heavyweight Championship (truncated as WWE Championship in 2016), but without a decisive winner as Seth Rollins cashed in his Money in the Bank contract and pinned Reigns to win.
 Despite being advertised, Lesnar did not appear for several episodes of Raw.
-Reigns repeatedly criticized Lesnar and also questioned WWE Chairman/CEO Vince McMahon, for which he was temporarily suspended.
+Reigns repeatedly criticized Lesnar and also questioned WWE Chairman and Chied Executive Officer Vince McMahon, for which he was temporarily suspended.
 When Reigns nevertheless appeared on Raw to confront Lesnar, he was arrested by U.S. Marshals.
 The handcuffed Reigns assaulted the Marshals, but was then attacked by Lesnar.
 Heyman then declared that should Lesnar lose, they would not re-sign with WWE.
 Their match was scheduled as the main event, which would be the first Universal Championship match to main event WrestleMania.

 At the Royal Rumble, SmackDown's Shinsuke Nakamura won the men's Royal Rumble match, earning a world championship match of his choosing at WrestleMania 34.
-Nakamura chose SmackDown's WWE Champion AJ Styles.
+Nakamura immediately chose SmackDown's WWE Champion AJ Styles.
 At Fastlane, Styles retained the WWE Championship in a six-pack challenge, thus solidifying the Styles-Nakamura match at WrestleMania.
 The two expressed respect for each other, but Styles warned Nakamura to not take him lightly this time, bringing up their previous encounter in New Japan Pro-Wrestling in January 2016, where Nakamura had defeated Styles.